anegg0/gr0wing-hugo/content/posts/2013-10-14-6-moronic-ideas-meditation.md

   * A serious need to satisfy biological imperatives
   * Other totally anecdotal thoughts that normally cross your mind without you noticing

 On the bright side, you&#8217;ll be less and less affected by your own chaos.
-That sounds less dramatic than &#8220;inner peace&#8221;, but that&#8217;s actually what it amounts to :)
+That sounds less dramatic than "inner peace", but that&#8217;s actually what it amounts to :)

 ## Meditation will improve your performance